Pre-College Program FAQs

 Summer at Tufts welcomes international students in all of its programs.
 However, visa options and requirements will be different depending on your intended summer program and your current visa situation (if applicable).
 Please note that we cannot sponsor visas for academic year programs.

-Please note that Tufts University is not authorized to sponsor F-1 visas for our Pre-College Programs.
+Please note that Tufts University is not authorized to sponsor F-1 visas for most of our Tufts Pre-College Programs.
+At this time, only Tufts Summer Research Experience can support F-1 visas.
 However, international students interested in the Pre-College Programs may have other visa options.
 The Tufts International Center can advise you on your individual situation.
-Please click here to consult this informational page on the International Center web site for more details, or email the International Center directly at email@example.com.
+Please click here to consult this informational page on the International Center web site for more details, or email the International Center directly at firstname.lastname@example.org.

 As a part of your application, you will be asked to provide your parent/guardian name and contact information.
 Once you submit your application, our systems will email the parent/guardian you listed in the application with instructions for how to fill out the online Parent Permission Form.
 So be sure to enter an email address that your parent checks regularly!